 Investments in private mutual funds, traditional private equity funds, strategic lending funds, and real estate funds that report using U.S. GAAP, the fair value, as well as the unfunded commitments, were determined using the prior quarter's NAV, as reported by the fund managers, plus the current cash flows.
 These assets were then categorized by investment strategy.
-In instances where the fund investment reported using non-U.S. GAAP standards, the investment was valued using the same method, but was classified in Level 3.

-At June 30, 2021, the Organization had the following investments held by the trust on its behalf.
+At June 30, 2023, the Organization had the following investments held by the trust on its behalf.